 Philippa was sitting up very straight at the other end of the sofa, her hands clasped in her lap.
 Her right hand was closed in a loose fist, while her left, enclosing it, pressed down on the knuckles in a way that looked painful.
 She was staring at the carpet, her face pale and covered with poorly concealed freckles, her brown hair already beginning to assume that dead look it always chose to reserve for formal occasions.
 Her dress was of dark purple, which I believe had been intended to ‘bring out’ something in her face, but which was stubbornly continuing to allow the natural proportion of her face to favour the nose.
 Her savage expression implied she was aware of this.

 My mother was bustling around the surging room, saying nothing, but fixing each person who met her eye with a deterring glare.
 She, of course, was in burgundy, and her own hair (of colour indeterminate, but certainly not yet grey) was arranged in a ringleted style that some would have said was too young for her.
 I knew personally that the whole arrangement was designed to evoke her image in her coronation portrait, which hung on the wall above the fireplace.
 It had been painted by the court artist at the time, an elderly man named Sir Albert Dredge.
 Now suffering from the mental effects of extreme old age, the last time Sir Albert had visited us at Heraney, the sight of the painting had caused him to scream as if he were being stabbed, and his glass of port had gone flying towards it, spraying a steady jet of dark red liquid around the drawing room as it did so, only to crash into the fireplace and intoxicate the fire.
-Nonetheless, the painting remains, and like the other portraits in the room, my mother’s was (and still is) enclosed by an elaborate golden frame, punctuated by strange lumps and knobs of gold that do not seem to resemble any pattern.
+Despite this rather decisive piece of artistic feedback, the painting remains, and like the other portraits in the room, my mother’s was (and still is) enclosed by an elaborate golden frame, punctuated by strange lumps and knobs of gold that do not seem to resemble any pattern.
 I have read of the portrait’s reputation and have learnt that it is praised as a remarkable and animated likeness, though I have always felt that it most resembles a sallow adolescent boy; perhaps one of the overdressed feminine youths of the Renaissance.
 In my childhood I spent many years thinking of this boy as someone who had actually existed once, not realising that he was my mother, and I still cannot help but feel that those bright eyes must have belonged to someone who lived and breathed, many hundreds of years ago.
 With its own charming quirks, therefore, the Someone in the portrait over the fireplace laughed down at its ageing parody, which continued to glare in the middle of the room.

 The blue drawing room at Heraney Palace was also occupied, at that time, by my father, my four younger siblings, several of my aunts, uncles and cousins, and a few friends and attendants.
 My father was sitting in an armchair in front of the fireplace with Edmund and Elowen.
 He was a man of few words, with little opportunity to assert himself.
 He sat on the edge of the seat, his hands clasped around his knees, with a dormant smile on his face.
 He looked at nothing in particular, his eyes wandering around the room at a steady speed to focus on people and objects alike, although occasionally he broke this cycle to converse with whichever of my siblings commanded his attention.
 I can’t help thinking that he provided a less-than-optimal alternative to my mother’s first husband, Cassandra’s father.
 My mother had initially been married to the Grand Duke of Calbania and Matalie, who had inadvertently funnelled both of his grand duchies into the Rowenian crown when his marriage to my mother produced only a single child.
 He had died several months before Cassandra was born, but his presence remains palpable in conversation and legal documents to this day.
 My younger siblings had always formed a peculiar group of four, who with my father were consigned to the category of ‘lesser royals’.
 Public opinion seems to have drawn an invisible line of obscurity underneath my birth.
 Everyone knows about them, of course, but it is not uncommon for less respectable newspapers to forget details like which of my sisters are the twins, or how a title is formulated, or where my brother fits into the birth order.
 In all fairness, Matilda and Rosalind were the twins, but were different in every possible way, in both looks and personality.
 My brother Edmund always looked and acted a lot younger than he actually was, and certainly no older than my sister Elowen, who was in reality my parents’ youngest child.
 And it is almost excusable, given their similarities, that one particularly outrageous newspaper piece once completely amalgamated my brother and youngest sister under the single name ‘Edwin’.